fenilaphilip/Dictionary/README.md

 - User can search a word.
 - Displays word definitions, synonyms, antonyms and example sentences.
-- Available engish prounication of a word.
+- Available English prounication of a word.
 - Shows related images using external API.

 ## Technologies